Sport, Health and Exercise Sciences with Business Studies BSc

 - BTEC Level 3 Extended Diploma DDD in a sport or a science subject.

-- BTEC Level 3 Diploma DD in a related subject with an A-level at grade B in either Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.
+- BTEC Level 3 Diploma DD in a related subject, with an A-level at grade B in at least one subject from the following list: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Environmental Science, Sociology or PE.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grade BC in either Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.
+- BTEC Level 3 Subsidiary Diploma D in a related subject, with A-levels grades BC including at least one subject from the following list: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Environmental Science, Sociology or PE.

 - Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3 with Merit in all units.
 Applicants also need to demonstrate that they have substantial and relevant experience at a high level.